blocksecteam/BpfChecker/README.md

 # Citation

-If you use the related tools or the insights we observed in our paper.
-Please considering cite our paper.
+If you use the related tools or the insights we observed in our paper, please considering cite our paper.

 ```
 @inproceedings{10.1145/3658644.3690237,
-author = {Chaoyuan, Peng and Jiang, Muhui and Lei, Wu and Zhou, Yajin},
+author = {Peng, Chaoyuan and Jiang, Muhui and Wu, Lei and Zhou, Yajin},
 title = {Toss a Fault to BpfChecker: Revealing Implementation Flaws for eBPF runtimes with Differential Fuzzing},
 year = {2024},
 isbn = {9798400706363},
+publisher = {Association for Computing Machinery},
+address = {New York, NY, USA},
 url = {https://doi.org/10.1145/3658644.3690237},
 doi = {10.1145/3658644.3690237},
-keywords = {Differential Fuzzing, eBPF, Software Security},
+booktitle = {Proceedings of the 2024 on ACM SIGSAC Conference on Computer and Communications Security},
+pages = {3928–3942},
+numpages = {15},
+keywords = {EBPF, differential fuzzing, software security},
+location = {Salt Lake City, UT, USA},
+series = {CCS '24}
 }
 ```